mongodb/specifications/source/retryable-writes/retryable-writes.rst

 The server requires each retryable write operation to provide a unique transaction ID in its command document.
 The transaction ID consists of a server session ID and a monotonically increasing transaction number.
-The session ID is obtained from the DriverSession object, which will have either been passed to the write operation from the application or constructed internally for the operation.
-Drivers will be responsible for maintaining a monotonically increasing transaction number for each server session used by a DriverSession object.
-Drivers MUST preserve the transaction number when reusing a server session from the pool with a new DriverSession.
+The session ID is obtained from the ClientSession object, which will have either been passed to the write operation from the application or constructed internally for the operation.
+Drivers will be responsible for maintaining a monotonically increasing transaction number for each server session used by a ClientSession object.
+Drivers MUST preserve the transaction number when reusing a server session from the pool with a new ClientSession.

 Drivers MUST ensure that each retryable write command specifies a transaction number larger than any previously used transaction number for its session ID.

-Since DriverSession objects are not thread safe and may only be used by one thread at a time, drivers should not need to worry about race conditions when incrementing the transaction number.
+Since ClientSession objects are not thread safe and may only be used by one thread at a time, drivers should not need to worry about race conditions when incrementing the transaction number.